 4.3 The Carrier agrees to provide to Medair the air transportation services, as more specifically described in Annex D.1 hereof, the ITB and the Carrier's Bid.
 In particular, the Carrier shall provide to Medair the Aircraft, fit for the purpose for which it is required and properly equipped and maintained, and a flight crew and make sure maintenance personnel are qualified, competent, and fully licensed for the duties required under this Agreement.
 Additional routes that might be needed during the agreement period are deemed to be part of this agreement, however MEDAIR can conduct a market assessment as well.

 4.4 The Carrier shall be responsible for the professional and technical competence of its employees and will select, for work under this Agreement, reliable individuals who will perform effectively in the implementation of this agreement, respect the local customs, and conform to a high standard of moral and ethical conduct.
-The Carrier shall perform the services under this Agreement in good faith and in compliance with the terms and conditions of this Agreement, and shall abide by all reasonable instructions of Medair.
+The Carrier shall perform the services under this Agreement in good faith and in compliance with the terms and conditions of this Agreement and shall abide by all reasonable instructions of Medair.

 4.5 The Carrier shall retain operational responsibility for the air transportation services under this Agreement and shall ensure that those services will be performed strictly in accordance with all applicable national and international regulations, rules, standards and recommended practices.
 In particular, the Carrier shall: